 Introducing Our New Pastor – Phil Hamner!

-On Sunday, April 28th, 9:30am only, we will have an installation service for Pastor Phil Hamner!
+On Sunday, April 28th, we had an installation service for Pastor Phil Hamner!

 Phil and Rebecca Hamner have been married since 1987.
 They met at a mutual friend’s wedding in the summer of 1984.
 Rebecca is a third generation Nazarene, and when they met, Phil was Roman Catholic.
 During the first year of their meeting Phil experienced the assurance of his faith at a Nazarene altar.
 He joined the First Church of the Nazarene in South Bend, Indiana.
 After graduation from college, Phil and Becky moved to Austin, Texas, where Phil attended graduate school.
 Rebecca worked at a local hospital as a Registered Nurse.